scaramushe/ColorizeEdgeTab/README.md

 ## Overview

-The Colorful Tabs extension allows you to add a context menu item to your Edge browser that creates a group consisting of this tab only
+The Colorful Tabs extension allows you to create and name tab groups directly from your browser toolbar.
+It helps you organize and identify your tabs by grouping the current tab and assigning it a name and color.
-The idea is to mark the current tab and differ from tabs with the same icon

 ## Features

-- Adds a context menu item "MAKE ME SPECIAL" to the Edge browser.
+- Adds a toolbar button to create tab groups quickly
+- Creates a tab group for the current tab
-- Groups the selected tab into a new tab group.
+- Provides a popup interface to name your tab groups

 ## Installation